 Choosing the Right Tempo and Key

-Music tempo and key can affect how much time customers spend in your store.
+Music tempo and key can affect how much time customers spend in your retail store.

 Tempo refers to the speed of the song.
 Faster music is shown to increase psychological variables such as heart rate and breathing rate.